What is pre-law?

 The Intercollegiate Mediation Team team at BGSU is a group of students who work as a team to learn more about the different types of alternative dispute resolution and to develop improved listening, critical reasoning, and public speaking skills.
 Intercollegiate mediation reflects real world practice, involving a mediator and the two conflicting parties and their advocates working to create a mutual agreement.
 The team competes in annual tournaments held by the International Academy of Dispute Resolution (INADR).

 Is there an opportunity to connect with BGSU alumni who are successful professionals in the field of law?

 A mentoring program is under development that will connect you with alumni practicing a specialization in law that interests you or in a geographic area convenient for you.
 A program is also being developed to allow students to shadow attorneys and judges to experience a day in the life of a legal professional.

 What kind of GPA do I need to get into law school?

 Admission to law school is dependent on multiple factors: your GPA, your LSAT score, personal qualifications and accomplishments, letters of recommendation, and a relationship with law school alumni.
 While a GPA of 3.0 or above is recommended, in most cases all factors are considered holistically by the admissions committees of law schools.

 What law schools have BGSU pre-law students attended in the past?

 Our students have gone on to study law at such highly competitive law schools as Harvard, Yale, Stanford and the University of Michigan.
-They have also been admitted to every law school in Ohio including Ohio State, Capital, Ohio Northern, Cleveland State, the University of Cincinnati and the University of Toledo.
+They have also been admitted to every law school in Ohio including Ohio State University, Capital University, Case Western Reserve University, Ohio Northern University, Cleveland State University, University of Akron, University of Cincinnati, University of Dayton, and the University of Toledo.

 What type of degree will I earn upon completion of law school?